asok-mirror/End_To_End_Model_Deployment_MLOps/README.md

 This is a demonstration solution based on designing a scalable ML App adhering to end to end Machine Learning Life Cycle - MLOPS

-set python path by creating .env file if you are using VS with MS Python Interpretor and created the env and install the requirements
+set python path by creating .env file if you are using VS with MS Python Interpretor , create the env file and then install the requirements

 #### Configure python path
 ```bash